mondeja/project-config/docs/reference/plugins.rst

    .. versionadded:: 0.5.0

-.. function:: rstrip(string: str[, chars: str]) -> str

-   Return a right-stripped version of the string using :py:meth:`str.rstrip`.

-   .. versionadded:: 0.5.0

 .. function:: split(string: str[, sep: str[, maxsplit: int]]) -> list[str]

    Return a list of the words in the string, using ``sep`` as the delimiter string